 NLP has been used extensively in various fields for various purposes.
 Discussed below are three of the most popular areas where NLP is implemented:

-a) NLP is used to develop the personality of an individual by improving their confidence, self- reflection and communication.
+a) NLP is used to develop an individual's personality by improving their confidence, self-reflection, and communication skills.

 c) NLP is also being used as a form of therapy for various mental health issues such as depression, anxiety disorders, post-traumatic stress disorder, etc.